 Surprised, or Was It What You Expected?

-I hope that you have a better idea of why Google AdWords doesn’t work for some small businesses while others believe it’s their best marketing channel.
+I hope that you have a better idea of why Google Ads doesn’t work for some small businesses while others believe it’s their best marketing channel.

 If you walk away with one thing from today’s blog post, then it should be these two:

-You’re not playing on equal terms with long-term advertisers in Google AdWords (at least not to begin with) – Plan for it and know you have to fight harder in the beginning
+You’re not playing on equal terms with long-term advertisers in Google Ads (at least not to begin with) – Plan for it and know you have to fight harder in the beginning